-UPC Hungary's customers are located in 23 major Hungarian cities and towns, including the capital city of Budapest, and the cities of Debrecen, Miskolc, Pécs, and Székesfehérvár.
-Almost 100% of its network is upgraded to two-way capability, with 71% of its cable homes served by a network with a bandwidth of at least 750 Mhz.
+UPC Hungary’s customers are located in 23 major Hungarian cities and towns, including the capital city of Budapest, and the cities of Debrecen, Miskolc, Pécs, and Székesfehérvár.
+Almost 100% of its network is upgraded to two-way capability, with 75% of the homes passed served by a network with a bandwidth of at least 750 Mhz.

 UPC Hungary also offers voice, broadband internet, and data services to small, medium, and large business customers and wholesale partners located in its service areas.

 RGUs: 2.0 million2

 UPC Hungary offers multiple tiers of broadband internet services.
-Download speeds of up to 240 Mbps are available with UPC Fiber Power, utilizing EuroDOCSIS 3.0 technology.
-UPC Fiber Power is available to 93% of UPC Hungary’s homes passed.
+Download speeds of up to 500 Mbps are available with UPC Fiber Power, utilizing EuroDOCSIS 3.0 technology.
+UPC Fiber Power is available to 93% of UPC Hungary’s two-way homes passed.

 UPC Hungary offers fixed-line voice with traditional circuit-switched telephony, as well as feature-rich digital telephony via VoIP (Voice of Internet Protocol) over its two-way capable network throughout Hungary.
-Its VoIP services are available to 99% of its homes passed.
+Its fixed-line services are available to 99% of its homes passed.
 In November 2014, UPC Hungary launched mobile services as an MVNO in select areas and community WiFi, which has approximately 280,000 access points in Hungary.

 3Digital Cable penetration is calculated by dividing our digital cable subscribers by the sum of our analog cable and digital cable subscribers.
 As of period end.

 4Internet penetration is calculated by dividing our internet subscribers by two-way homes passed.
 As of period end.